richardvenneman/zwemwater/README.md

 ### Listing possible queries

-A list of all possible queries (locations) can be accessed trough `Zwemwater::Response#locations` after instantiation or after running manual fetch of statuses.
+A list of all possible queries (locations) can be accessed trough `Zwemwater::Response#locations` after instantiation or after a manual fetch of statuses.

 ```ruby
 Zwemwater::Service.get_statuses